 The pipe and the deerstalker are optional, but the fun is guaranteed!
 This mystery experience was designed by Sherlock series creators Mark Gatiss and Steven Moffat, and has immersive content from stars of the show, dreamy Benedict Cumberbatch included.

 You and your inquisitive teens will have an hour to solve the clues and make your escape.
 The game’s afoot!

 Fun things to do in London with teenagers out and about

 Nothing spoils the holiday mood quite like a hangry teenager.
-Ward off those grumpy groans and hunger pangs by treating them at a cool dinner spot they can brag about to their friends.
+Ward off those grumpy groans and hunger pangs by treating them to a cool dinner spot they can brag about to their friends.
 Try Inamo, a chain of swanky pan-Asian restaurants, which makes great use of cool technology.
-Not only can they order their dinner from touch screen tables, but they can also control the lighting, play retro games, make digital table art, and even watch the chef prepare their food with a kitchen-cam.
+Not only can they order their dinner from touchscreen tables, but they can also control the lighting, play retro games, make digital table art, and even watch the chef prepare their food with a kitchen cam.
 Oh, and the food is also to die for!

 If afternoon tea is more, well, your cup of tea, we recommend the Charlie and the Chocolate Factory-themed tea at One Aldwych, which serves treats straight out of Roald Dahl’s classic story – only your little darlings won’t turn into a giant blueberry.

 Sometimes though, the only meal you need is cereal – many teens are aware of this fact.
 So, score a parenting win by dining in a unique, first-of-its-kind restaurant, Cereal Killer Cafe.
 This all-day breakfast joint offers too many types of cereal to count.
 From American sugar bomb classics to more exotic and nutritious fare.